neemashahbazi/neemashahbazi.github.io/_pages/about.md

 in Large Language Models”, Under revision in NAACL 2024.
 -->

-- **Nima Shahbazi**, Mahdi Erfanian and Abolfazl Asudeh “Coverage-based Data-centric Approaches for Responsible and Trustworthy AI”, in IEEE Data Engineering Bulletin March 2024 (Invited paper).

 - **Nima Shahbazi**, Jin Wang, Zhengjie Miao and Nikita Bhutani.
 “Fairness-aware Data Preparation for Entity Matching”.
 Under review in ICDE 2024.

 - **Nima Shahbazi**, Stavros Sintos and Abolfazl Asudeh.
 “FairHash: A Fair and Memory/Time-efficient Hash Map”.
 Under revision in SIGMOD 2024.

+- **Nima Shahbazi** and Abolfazl Asudeh.
+“Reliability Evaluation of Individual Predictions: A Data-centric Approach”.
+Under revision in VLDB Journal.

+- **Nima Shahbazi**, Mahdi Erfanian and Abolfazl Asudeh “Coverage-based Data-centric Approaches for Responsible and Trustworthy AI”, in IEEE Data Engineering Bulletin March 2024 (Invited paper).

 - Melika Mousavi, **Nima Shahbazi** and Abolfazl Asudeh “Crowdsourcing Representation Bias Identification in form of Data Coverage in Image Data Sets”, in EDBT 2024.

 ### 2023

-- **Nima Shahbazi** and Abolfazl Asudeh.
-“Reliability Evaluation of Individual Predictions: A Data-centric Approach”.
-To appear in VLDB Journal.

 - **Nima Shahbazi**, Nikola Danevski, Fatemeh Nargesian, Abolfazl Asudeh and Divesh Srivastava “Through the Fairness Lens: Experimental Analysis and Evaluation of Entity Matching”, in VLDB 2023